Skip to main content

 is_first_bar = ta.change(time("D"))

 This little piece of code becomes true whenever a new day starts.
 It's way more reliable than trying to mess around with session times.
-If you're working on creating a Pine Script strategy, this timing function is absolutely essential.
+If you're working on creating a Pine Script strategy, this timing function is essential.

 Setting Up Market Open Alerts